Estimated reading time: 5 minutes

+2. Church Management Team

-This group of employees should be evaluated by the church board and measured against completion of their goals.
+This group of employees should be evaluated by the board for their ability to achieve church goals.

 Church goals should be written in the SMART goal format to ensure there are measures for success.

-Board members may need to be trained on delivering effective performance appraisals so it is important to provide them with the necessary tools and structured process to make it as easy as possible.
+Board members may need to be trained to deliver effective performance appraisals, so provide them with the necessary tools and create a structured process to make it as easy as possible.

-These church leaders should have a clear job description that includes performance goals that is used for their assessment.
+These church leaders should have a clear job description that includes performance goals that are used for their assessment.

 These documents should be reviewed and updated on an annual basis to ensure they reflect current strategic initiatives.